tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 ![Small Parts list image](Images/SmallPartsList_Demo.svg)

-* Logo inclusion in to the Legal owner field
+* Logo inclusion in to the Legal owner field(not in PDF and the Preview)

 ![Logo image](Images/Logo_Demo.svg)